Search this site

 220g spinach leaves

-3. Whisk the eggs and milk together.
-Stir the cheeses in with the eggs.
-Fold in the reserved spinach and the basil and season with the pinch of salt and pepper.
+• Whisk the eggs and milk together.
+Stir the cheeses and potato slices in with the eggs.
+Fold in the reserved spinach with the chopped basil leaves.
+Season with salt and pepper to your preference.

-4. Preheat the sandwich maker to medium.
-Once ready pour the egg mixture equally into each of the four pockets and close.
+• Preheat the sandwich maker to medium heat setting.
+Once ready pour the egg and spinach mixture equally into pockets and close.

 Notes

-Filed Under: Family Food Ideas, Videos Tagged With: eggs, family meals, gadgets, vegetarian
+Filed Under: Branded Content, Family Food Ideas, Videos Tagged With: eggs, family meals, gadget reviews, vegetarian

 Read More/Contact